1nst4ll/mango-news/docs/deployment.md

-# Server Deployment Instructions
+# Deployment Instructions

-This document provides guidance on deploying the Mango News application to a server environment, specifically considering an Inmotion Hosting environment with Nginx and WP Launch.
+This document provides guidance on deploying the Mango News application to various server environments.

 ## Prerequisites

-*   A server environment (e.g., Inmotion Hosting with Nginx).
 *   Access to a PostgreSQL database server.
-*   Node.js and npm installed on the server (for the backend).
-*   Necessary environment variables configured on the server.
+*   Necessary environment variables configured on the server(s).

 ## Database Deployment

-1.  **Set up PostgreSQL Database:** Ensure you have a PostgreSQL database set up on your server or a managed database service.
+1.  **Set up PostgreSQL Database:** Ensure you have a PostgreSQL database set up on your server or a managed database service (like Render's PostgreSQL service).
 Note the database credentials (host, name, user, password).
-2.  **Apply Schema:** Apply the database schema defined in [`../db/schema.sql`](../db/schema.sql) to your server's PostgreSQL database.
+2.  **Apply Schema:** Apply the database schema defined in [`../db/schema.sql`](../db/schema.sql) to your database.
 You can typically do this using a database management tool or the `psql` command-line utility.

 ## Backend Deployment (Node.js/Express)

+The backend can be deployed to various Node.js compatible hosting environments.

+### General Node.js Server Deployment

 1.  **Transfer Backend Files:** Transfer the contents of the `backend/` directory to your server.
-The specific location may depend on your hosting setup (e.g., within a user's home directory or a specific application directory).
 2.  **Install Dependencies:** Navigate to the backend directory on your server using the terminal and install dependencies:
     ```bash
     cd /path/to/your/backend